-Cysts are pockets in the skin that are filled with cystic material (similar to a zit in people).
+Cysts are pockets in the skin that are filled with a cystic material (similar to a zit in people).
 These can form all over the body and are usually more firm than a lipoma.
-Sometimes your exotics vet (find one near you) may even be able to lance the cyst and express the material without sedating your rabbit.
+Sometimes your exotics vet may even be able to lance the cyst and express the material without sedating your rabbit.
 Other times they must be surgically removed under general anesthesia.

 Internal cysts, such as ovarian cysts are not seen but may be able to be palpated or identified on a radiograph (x-ray).
 If your rabbit is not spayed she may be at risk for developing ovarian cysts.